Search documentation...

 Make sure that you don't just update the analytics code with the wrapper function(s), but also update library imports across files that call the new wrapper function.

-If you've already implemented wrapper functions have simply modified them using the migration examples above, you should be all set.
+If you've already implemented wrapper functions and have modified them using the preceding migration examples, you should be all set.

 Testing the implementation